Most Indian lentils come in four ways:

 Keep warm until you are ready to serve.
 Mix in the remaining green coriander and the cream if using.
 Optionally drizzle some mustard oil over the top.
 Garnish with the butter, chopped onions and tomatoes.
 Serve with rice, an onion salad and yoghurt.

-Although whole unhulled urad is traditional, it can be made successfully with split urad.
-The flavour is not as deep and earthy but it is still very very nice.
-It is lighter in colour because of the split lentils and the amount of cream added.
+Although whole unhulled urad is traditional, it can be made with split urad.
+The flavour is not as deep and earthy but it is wonderful.
+It is lighter in colour because of the split lentils and the added cream.
+It can be called Maash Ki Dal.
+Use the same recipe above, replacing whole urad with hulled, split urad.